1. What are Annuities?

 In order to determine what the beneficiary receives, one must know whether the annuity was in the accumulation phase or payout phase at the annuitant’s death.

 The accumulation phase is the period before the beneficiary begins to receive regular payments from the contract.
 The payout phase is the period during which the beneficiary receives regular payments, usually monthly.
 This should be somewhat obvious by looking at a recent statement from the annuity administrator.
 If the statement shows regular distributions out to an account owned by the deceased person, then you know the annuity is in payout phase.
 If the answer is not clear, then contact the annuity administrator to find out.

 The distinction between accumulation and payout phase is very important.
 For the annuity in accumulation phase, the beneficiary is entitled to a death benefit equal to the current value of the annuity or total amount of premiums paid, if more.

 For the annuity in payout phase, as it often is for elderly persons, there will not be a death benefit but rather a payout option identified in the contract itself.
 The basic options available to the annuity owner at the start of the payout phase are:

 - Life Only.
-Payments to beneficiary end when annuitant dies.
+Payments end when annuitant dies.

 - Joint and Survivor.
-Payments continue for the surviving beneficiary designated in the contract; when the survivor dies, the payments end.
+Payments continue to the surviving person designated in the contract; the payments ends when that person dies.